Pr0f23ss0R/IcarusMods/README.md

 Especially @Critical_Fail for his awesome work i'm allowed to use!

-// = not working at the moment
+// = not working at the moment - WIP